-Several recent developments suggest that New York, for all its attention to the built environment—and 12 years of a design-savvy administration—is choosing the latter approach, permitting continuous walls of glass to erase the city’s history and leave its citizens with little to reflect on but reflections.
+Several recent developments suggest that New York is choosing the latter approach, permitting continuous walls of glass to erase the city’s history and leave its citizens with little to reflect on but reflections.

 The place to see this happening most vividly is Astor Place, in Greenwich Village, where a new building by Fumihiko Maki is nearing completion.
 Maki, also the architect of Tower Four at the World Trade Center, has coated the building in a taut layer of grayish glass.
 Entirely lacking in detail—unless you count a few metal fins and subtle variations in the size and color of the panes—it offers nothing of human scale, and in a part of the city where humanity is at its most resplendent.
 Along most of the building’s perimeter, the glass continues right down to the ground.

 Combined with several other recent developments, it may be the last straw for Astor Place and the adjoining Cooper Square.